 A multitude of products available in our day to day lives either for personal, hygienic or cosmetic purposes contain some amount of fragrance which could potentially be harmful not only to yourself but more so to your infant.
 Some of these fragrances or perfumes may be natural or synthetic.
 Being informed about the adverse effects of these scented products will enable you to create a healthier and safer environment for you, your family and your child.
-If you’re looking for some of the better perfumes for women, you can check out these top 5 perfumes for women.
 Women’s perfumes may contain chemicals adverse to newborns.

 Many perfumes, colognes and body sprays contain chemical that can be harmful to some people’s health.
 Children and babies in particular have a higher risk of being exposed to harmful chemicals which can be found in these products.
 Their sensory organs are still new and developing, and they are highly sensitive to substances in the air and their environment.
 Many products that on the market, the ones we use on a daily basis, not just limited to perfumes, contain some amount of fragrance.
 Items such as cleaning products, laundry detergents, body lotions, shower gels and shampoos designed for babies may also contain scented chemicals.

 Although we know that perfumes and common household items are supposedly regulated by the Food and Drug Administration for harmful chemical content, regulations governing the fragrance industry is separate altogether allowing loopholes whereby companies self-regulate.
 A study in 1995 by the Environmental Protection Agency found that 90% of chemicals in fragrances have been derived from petroleum.